Transgressive art: In music

 Rock and roll music has inspired controversy and been transgressive from its inception.
 As certain other musical genres grew in popularity, some transgressive artists used controversy to make a statement, gain attention, or make a profit (or a combination of these).
 Among certain musical genres and movements, offending modern sensibilities was an integral part of the music.
-Musical genres that utilize transgressive themes or music include genres such as shock rock, punk rock; horrorcore and its parent genres of hardcore hip hop, gangsta rap and trap, all of which often promote transgressive lyrics and themes in various ways; grindcore, black metal, death metal; and various bands within the avant-garde rock or experimental rock genre.
-Some bands used the controversy to increase their popularity.
-The idea was, if people complained about their music enough and truly hated them, then the band's name and knowledge of their existence would reach the ears of people who would appreciate their music.
+Musical genres that utilize transgressive themes or music include genres such as shock rock, punk rock, trap, grindcore, black metal and death metal, and various bands within the avant-garde rock or experimental rock genre.
+Since the late twentieth century, the term has been most frequently applied to artists of musical genres such as hardcore hip hop, gangsta rap, and horrorcore.
+Eminem was a major subject of such controversy; his early works, most notably The Slim Shady LP (1999) and The Marshall Mathers LP (2000), were subjects of backlash surrounding their violent lyricism.
+Another major figure of criticism was rapper Tyler, the Creator, whose horrorcore-influenced debut studio album, Goblin, described graphic violence, which subsequently got his concerts banned from countries such as New Zealand and the United Kingdom.
+Though his former negative reputation softened to the masses, Tyler, the Creator and his former hip-hop group, Odd Future's music still faced major criticism for graphic lyrics present in their songs in the early 2010s.

+Some musical artists use the controversy that surrounds transgressive art as a form of publicity.